firebase/firebase-js-sdk/packages/firestore/README.md

 # @firebase/firestore

-This is the Firestore component for the Firebase JS SDK.
+This is the Cloud Firestore component for the Firebase JS SDK.
 It has a peer dependency on the [`@firebase/app`](https://npm.im/@firebase/app) package on NPM.
 This package **is not** included by default in the [`firebase`](https://npm.im/firebase) wrapper package.